to The Official

 These are examples of the kinds of photos we would take, just to cool out after playing, rehearsing, jamming for 7 hours in a row.
 We very much needed to move our minds into a different, more quiet place.

-Hash is ashamed to say, all of the beauty that the OB got to see while we were together as a blues and rock band, we never would have seen, or enjoyed, any of it were it not for Rick himself.
-Our unsung hero with convertible was able to get us to so many different places, using his trusty guidebook, and his car.
+Without Rick, we never would have gotten to see all of the unusual spots in and around NYC.
+It really helped keep us together as a blues and rock band, we never would have seen, or enjoyed, any of it were it not for our unsung hero with a convertible.
+Rick was able to get us to so many different places, using his trusty guidebook, and his car and camera.
 We owe Rick an incredible debt of gratitude for bringing beauty into our lives, while we pounded Kick-Ass Rock and Blues music into our souls.

 A Great Combination!!!